 weaponry and serves as the payment area.

-This then leads through to the base of the tower where the original kitchen still has
+This then leads through to the base where the original kitchen still has

 an impressive open fire and tools for cooking and baking.